To apply to the Department of Nursing, please read and complete the following:

 - Enrolled in or admitted to Bethel College (see Bethel College Catalog).
 This includes providing official transcripts of ALL college credits.

-- Students enrolled full-time at Bethel College during freshman and/or sophomore years are guaranteed a seat in the nursing program, provided admission criteria are met.
+- Students enrolled full-time at Bethel College for two concurrent semesters prior to entering nursing are guaranteed a seat in the nursing program, provided admission criteria are met.

 - Transfer students will be reviewed and a decision made regarding admission based on a review of materials submitted.